 The Port of Seattle is proud to be the largest and fastest growing cruise market on the West Coast.
-For the past 14 years the Port has prioritized protecting the environment while growing into a $500 million a year industry for our region.
+For the past 14 years the Port has prioritized protecting the environment while growing into a nearly $900 million a year industry for our region.

 We’re proud to be the only homeport in North America with a voluntary clean water agreement between the Port, the cruise lines and our regulators.
 Beyond compliance, the Port works closely with the industry to minimize the air quality impacts of cruise ship exhaust.

 Protection of Water Quality in Puget Sound and Washington Waters